What Are Roman Numerals? A Complete Guide with Rules & Examples

 What Are Roman Numerals?

 Roman numerals are a number system that originated in ancient Rome.
-Instead of using positional digits like our modern decimal system, Roman numerals use combinations of letters from the Latin alphabet to represent values.
+Instead of positional digits like modern decimal numbers, they use combinations of Latin letters to represent values.

-Unlike decimal (a positional system where each digit's value depends on its position), Roman numerals are primarily additive — you add up the values of the symbols.
-The one twist is the subtractive rule, where a smaller symbol placed before a larger one means "subtract."
+Roman numerals are mostly additive: you add the values of symbols together.
+The important exception is the subtractive rule, where a smaller symbol before a larger one means subtract.

 For example, XIV means 10 + (5 - 1) = 14, while XVI means 10 + 5 + 1 = 16.